iluwatar/java-design-patterns/publish-subscribe/README.md

 Initial rate is 6.0
 Waiting for new rates...
 Press enter to quit application

-Running the class:

-The class must be run after the TLender class is running since TLender spins up the activeMQ broker.

-In order to see the messages being sent to multiple subscribers multiple instance of the TBorrower class need to be run.
-Either run multiple instances in an IDE or execute the following command in a command line from the root folder after generating the target folder:

-mvn exec:java -Dexec.mainClass=com.iluwatar.publishersubscriber.TBorrower -Dexec.args="TopicCF RateTopic 6"

 ```java
 public class TBorrower implements MessageListener {